-While I am in massive denial that I will be graduating from my undergraduate career in about two weeks’ time, my family and I are already receiving invitations to graduation parties.
-At this point, I’m trying to avoid thinking about the actual reason behind them—celebrating the end of a great time in our lives, parting ways with people we’re going to miss a lot, and moving on to another, potentially scary, phase of life.
-What are we supposed to do now?
+While I am in massive denial that I will graduate from my undergraduate career in about two weeks, my family and I are already receiving invitations to graduation parties.
+At this point, I’m trying to avoid thinking about the actual reason behind them—celebrating the end of a great time in our lives, parting ways with people we’ll miss a lot, and moving on to another potentially tricky phase of life.
+So what are we supposed to do now?

-But I suppose there actually are reasons to have a great college grad party.
-You made it through four years of grueling work, you finally get to leave your ex behind and move on with your life, you’re going to go on to do cool things in your field with your newly acquired skills.
-Unless you really felt like an adult at your bar/bat mitzvah, it’s kind of the first time you’re celebrating becoming an adult.
+But I suppose there are reasons to have a great college grad party.
+You made it through four years of grueling work; you finally get to leave your ex behind and move on with your life; you’re going to do extraordinary things in your field with your newly acquired skills.
+But unless you felt like an adult at your bar/bat mitzvah, it’s your first time celebrating becoming an adult.

 So do it right!
-Send yourself off into the real world with a fun college grad party that combines the memories of college with enthusiasm for the future.
+Send yourself into the real world with a fun college grad party that combines college memories with enthusiasm for the future.

 1. Get some good beer

-Pair that Gulden Draak with some well-seasoned meat to really feel like you’re conquering the world.
-Some summer grilling will get everyone feeling some type of way.
+Pair that Gulden Draak with some well-seasoned meat to feel like you’re conquering the world.
+Some summer grilling will get everyone feeling some way.

-Make a new kind of burger, or Philly cheesesteak.
+Make a new kind of burger or Philly cheesesteak.
 These dishes will be filling and satisfying for guests, rather than a vegetable plate or one sheet cake for everyone (get real, people).
-Or, try something everyone loves, like some flavorful Tex-Mex to kick off the summer heat.
-For your vegetarian friends, you can grill up some veggies as well, or go for a cool new pasta dish.
+Or, try something everyone loves like some flavorful Tex-Mex to kick off the summer heat.
+For your vegetarian friends, you can grill up some veggies or go for a fantastic new pasta dish.

 Yeah, you can forget about that.

 You’re happiest when you’re around positive people.
 This is a huge accomplishment for you!
-So take a moment to cheers with the people that have helped you get to where you have worked so, so hard to be.
+So take a moment to cheer with the people who have helped you get to where you have worked so hard.

 4. Photo Background

-Just accept it: you and your friends will take a ton of selfies and a bunch of normal pictures.
+Just accept it: you and your friends will take many selfies and ordinary pictures.
 Everyone loves a good Insta, so give your friends a nice-looking backdrop to post.
-Plus, people will share the heck out of these pics on social media, so you’re about to look quite popular (not that it matters—it’s just fun).
+Plus, people will share these pics on social media, so you’re about to look quite popular (not that it matters—it’s just fun).

-Buzzfeed suggests a chalkboard background for a classroom type of feel, if you want to go that route.
+If you want to go that route, Buzzfeed suggests a chalkboard background for a classroom-type feel.
 This article also had some fun ideas for a photo booth, like creating superlative posters or speech bubbles for people to hold up.
 I’m still waiting for my “Most Likely to be Queen” award, so I highly suggest you print that one out for me to use.

 5. Get Personal

 Decorate your space with photos and memories from college.
 Do you have some photos of you and your closest group of friends?
-Hang some pictures by clothespins, use the photos to decorate, or have a slideshow going on in the background somewhere.
+Hang some pictures with clothespins, use the images to decorate, or have a slideshow in the background somewhere.
 It’s a good time to relive those precious memories with the friends in the pictures before you all move on to new endeavors.

 Buzzfeed’s idea for an “advice board” is also really cool.
-It asks that guests share their best “keys to success” or “next-step tips” on key tags and hang them on a board for your perusal.
+It asks that guests share their best “keys to success” or “next-step tips” on critical tags and hang them on a board.

-Yeah, graduating is a weird, challenging thing to do, but at the very least you can send yourself off right!
-Throw together a casual party that everyone will love, and you won’t be stressed planning.
-Make a cute Facebook invite and you’re good to go.
-If I can calm down and have a drink in my alumni hat, so can you.
+Yeah, graduating is a weird, challenging thing to do, but at the very least, you can send yourself off right!
+Throw together a casual party that everyone will love, and you won’t be stressed about planning.
+Make a cute Facebook invite, and you’re good to go.
+So can I calm down and drink in my alum hat?